Have you ever stopped to think why we celebrate the Easter Bunny and have egg hunts?

 - Coins dropped outside the tomb (the soldiers who were paid to spread a lie Matthew 28:11-15),

-- Bag of spices for women who went to anoint Jesus’ body (Mark 16:1-8)
+- Bag of spices representing women who went to anoint Jesus’ body (Mark 16:1-8)

 - And ink pad to make fingerprints for when Thomas doubted and Jesus said to touch Him proving He was flesh and blood.
 (John 20:24-29)